Shikaga/story/index.md

 Prologue
 ---
 The usual quiet and serenity of the palace had given way to the anxiety and fear that always accompanied uncertainty.
-The bells rang out, loudly, signalling an attack, but there were no enemy soldiers, no conquering armies.
+The bells rang out loudly, signalling an attack, but there were no enemy soldiers, no conquering armies.

 Captain Jenkins, the first of the Kings Guard, rushed through the ornate passages, their usual pristine cleanliness dissolved into disarray.
 Whispers and shouting echoed through the hallways in equal measure, members of the royal household staring anxiously from their chamber doors and holding onto each other for comfort.

-He passed couple of guards who were half way down the corridor, staring towards the commotion.
-“Stand at your post!” he shouted, and jumped backwards, retaking their position beside the door.
+He passed couple of guards who were half way down the corridor, drawn away from their post the commotion.
+“Stand at your post!” he shouted, and they jumped backwards, retaking their position beside the door.

 “Oh Captain, there you are” another soldier declared, in relief, forgetting all formalities.

 “Lead the way Seargent Kyle”, the Captain responded, putting enough emphasis in his voice to remind him to maintain his discipline.

+“The King’s chamber’s Sir”, he Seargent Kyle replied, and The Captain placed a hard look on his face and marched onwards.

-They continued on, deep into the keep, towards the safest place, the inner sanctum where the King’s chambers lay.
+They continued on, deep into the keep, towards the safest of places, the inner sanctum where the King’s chambers lay.

-Where was the discipline, the Captain thought.
-These wre meant to be the best of the best, the king’s personal guard.
+Where was the discipline, The Captain thought.
+These were meant to be the best of the best, the king’s personal guard.
 And yet here they were, no one sure of what they should be doing, milling around like chickens with their heads cut off.

-“I will have order here!”, the Captain roared and each guard there stood to attention where they stood.
+“I will have order here!”, The Captain roared and each guard there stood to attention right where they were.
 He gave orders quickly as he walked onwards into the kings personal rooms.
-Once all the soldiers had been told what to guard, or where to patrol, he crossed into the kings chambers and locked the door.
+Once he had issued the undisciplined halfwits their orders, he entered the kings chambers.

 He looked upon the room.
 Carnage.
-Everything in the room had been tossed aside, the clear and resonating signs of a fight were clear to see.
-Vases smashed on the ground, on of the bed curtains had been pulled and now hung from one sad hook.
+Everything in the room had been tossed aside, the clear and resonating signs of a struggle were clear to see.
+Vases smashed on the ground, one of the bed curtains had been pulled and now hung from one sad hook.
 Blood, there was so much blood.
 From the bed, to the floor to the wall, a thick trail of life stretched across the room.

 And at the end of the trail, slumped against the wall: The King.
-He was covered in more than a few blade marks all along his left arm and face, and huge cut in his chest, just below his heart.
+He was covered in more than a few blade marks all along his left arm and face, and huge gouge sat in his chest, just below his heart.

 He must have fought bravely.
 The thought flashed through the Captain’s head.
 At seventy years old, for him to fight back against an assassin’s blade, when attacked in the middle of the night?
 There are some skills that a warrior never forgets.

 But it had all been in vain.
 From the second the assassin had penetrated their defences the king had been dead.
 What did they do wrong?
 Not enough guards?
 Not enough walls?

 There was no point second guessing yourself.
-The guard crossed to the bed and took up a sheet and covered the kings naked body with it, just as a knock came on the door.
-The Captain crossed to unlock it.
+The guard crossed to the bed and took up a sheet and covered the kings naked body with it, just as an old man barrelled into the room, out of breath, gasping.

-“I am afraid that you are too late Doctor”, he said, admitting the old man.
+“I am afraid that you are too late Doctor Virchow”, he said as the old man entered.
 The First Doctor of the Realm looked so odd.

 His usual illustrious clothing, with velvet and golden thread embroidery were replaced this evening by a cheap full length shift of cloth.
+He wasn’t wearing any shoes.
+Funny how something like that seems so odd at a time like that The Captain thought.

-The surgeon crossed slowly, and put his hands to the back of his hand to the kings face, and then placed his palms all the way down his chest and to his legs.
+The surgeon crossed slowly to the king side, his bare feet wading into the large pool of blood around the king.
+He knealt down and put his hands to the back of his hand to the kings face, and then placed his palms all the way down his chest and to his legs.
 Finally coming to terms with the fatal truth, he sighed deeply and stood back.

-The Captain went and stood by doctor, placing his hand lightly on the old man’s shoulder.
+The Captain placed his hand lightly on the old man’s shoulder.

 “We knew each other since we were kids”, the doctor said quietly.
 “My father used to bring me with him when he came to examine his father.
 We used play together sometimes.”

 “We will get whoever did this Rufus” The Captain said, but the old surgeon just looked away.

-As if to answer, there was suddenly a commotion at the door.
+They sat down on the bed, and the surgeon just looked at his feet.

 “Sir”, a guard said, standing to attention.

-“Report”, the Captain clipped.
+“Report”, The Captain clipped.

 “We have them sir, the assassin”

 “Where?”
+The Captain asked, standing up suddenly.

 “They are being taken to the cells as we speak.
 Found unconscious in the West Gallery sir, knife still in hand”

-“Let’s go”, and the captain marched down towards the dungeons.
+“Let’s go” he said, and The Captain marched down towards the dungeons, as a group of apprentice surgeons charged past him to the king chambers, bags of equipment in hand.
+He could hear Rufus talking to them quietly as he marched to the dungeons.

 As he walked down the wide passages of the royal keep, each of the guards stood to attention, showing the respect due the Captain of the Guard.
 Some of them looked so young, hardly ready for the war that was now inevitable.